-After reading this lesson you will be:
+In this lesson, we shall discuss Lal Ded's Vakhs.
+After reading this lesson you will be

-- Acquainted with the life history of Lal Ded. - Be appreciative of the different vakhs. - Acquainted with the importance of Lal Ded in the history of Kashmiri Literature. - Familiarized with Kashmiri Shaivism.
+- a) acquainted with the life history of Lal Ded. - b) appreciate and analyze the different vakhs. - c) the importance of Lal Ded in the history of Kashmiri Literature. - d) familiarized about Kashmiri Shaivism.